 The book started with an excerpt, an excerpt that made me read it and continue as the story flows through my eyes and keeps on taking and accepting and reading the book.
 Unfortunately, it took me weeks to finish the book because of school works.
-And the good side was that I completely absorb every painful thoughts and powerful lines.
+And the good side was that I completely absorb every painful thought and powerful lines.
 And the bad side?
-I forgot the very important part where I asked Erika to elaborate what happened on the ending.
+I forgot the very important part where I asked Erika to elaborate on what happened on the ending.
 Sea of Tranquility is a story of Nastya, a girl where Katja Millay describes as a loner, wears complete make-up, doesn’t talk, anti-social for short and same goes with Josh.
 Josh is an anti-social and keeps on working for professors because of craftsmanship, he loves everything that needs to be fix or something that going to build.

 “I hate my left hand.
 I hate to look at it.
 I hate it when it stutters and trembles and reminds that my identity is gone.
 But I look at it anyway, because it also reminds me that I’m going to find the boy who took everything from me.
 I’m going to kill the boy who killed me, and when I kill him, I’m going to do it with my left hand.”

 I cringe.
-Katja really done a great job on bringing the mysteriousness of her character.
-At the very first chapter of the book and as I go through, I asked a lot of questions on myself.
+Katja really has done a great job of bringing the mysteriousness of her character.
+At the very first chapter of the book and as I go through, I asked a lot of questions about myself.
 “What happened to her?”, “Is Nastya mute?”, “Why is she covering herself with a lot of make-up?”, there are a lot of questions would come up with but I never thought of what could the title mean.
-All I feel while reading this book are mixture of emotions; lost, love, fear, pain, sadness, loneliness, loathing, a little bit of joy but at the end I still feel the overflowing emotions that I wanted to cry, if I’m not on the public reading the book, probably I’m crying while reading every phrase that tainted my soul.
+All I feel while reading this book are a mixture of emotions; lost, love, fear, pain, sadness, loneliness, loathing, a little bit of joy but at the end I still feel the overflowing emotions that I wanted to cry, if I’m not on the public reading the book, probably I’m crying while reading every phrase that tainted my soul.

 “The adults are even worse because they love to make their dumbass comments about how well I’m doing; how well adjusted I’ve become; how well I handle everything.
 As if they have any clue.
 The only thing I’ve learned to do well is avoid, but everyone would rather believe it’s all good.
 That way they can crawl back under the shelter of that rock they live under.
 The one they think death can’t see them.”

 If fictional character were real, I will be hugging both Nastya and Josh, I could feel the longing in their thoughts – especially Josh, all the people in his life is going away, dying and for the first time there is someone who sticks with him even if it was hard at first and eventually, became comforting.
 And for the first time, someone is backing out with his life.
-It was so hard for him, it was really hard – I’m trying to put myself on Josh’s place, I don’t know if I can keep on moving on with life.
-It feels wrong in every turn, it was like you are not supposed to love, you are meant to hope and hurt as many times you don’t expected to be hurt.
+It was so hard for him, it was really hard – I’m trying to put myself in Josh’s place, I don’t know if I can keep on moving on with life.
+It feels wrong at every turn, it was like you are not supposed to love, you are meant to hope and hurt as many times you don’t expect to be hurt.
 Everyone from his life, withdrew, never return.
 It was so sad and painful at the same time.
-People tend to go away but what if the people who go away, doesn’t go away but really dies?
+People tend to go away but what if the people who go away, don’t go away but really dies?
 It so suffocating that even if the last one, wanted to get out of your life – and the worst part is, she is not really dying, maybe she was dead in inside but she is still existing and wanted to disappear on his life.
 IT.
 SO.
 FUCKING.
 HURTS.

 “It’s not that I wanted to be dead, I just felt like I should be.
 Which is why it’s hard when everyone expects you to be grateful simply because you’re not.”